craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 - XXX

 #### Liquid Calm
 > A seemingly unmoving grey liquid.
-It smells like a well kept hearth.
+It smells like a well executed plan.

 Upon introduction, make a DC (17 + G) Charisma Saving Throw.
 If you succeed, you reasonably evaluate your situation, and feel peace and understanding.
 Otherwise, you are Dazed for the next G rounds.